 According to a study conducted by the Centers for Disease Control and Prevention, there is zero evidence that banning entire classes of dog breeds makes a community safer.
 What’s more, breed-specific ordinances punish guardians of otherwise friendly, well-socialized dogs.

-The neighboring cities of Liberty (MO) and Kansas City (KS) have already overturned their former pit bans, giving residents the right to freely choose their animal companions.
-Independence, you should be next!
+The neighboring cities of Liberty, Missouri, and Kansas City, Kansas, have already overturned their former discriminatory bans against pit bulls, giving residents the right to freely choose their animal companions.

 Independence, you can help reverse this policy by taking action now!

 If you live in Independence, please call Mayor Eileen Weir at (816) 325-7027 and ask her to repeal this ban.

 After you make your call, you can take further action by using the form below to email your city government’s two “At-Large” councilmembers as well as Mayor Weir and urge them to adopt the Animal Welfare Committee’s recommendation to repeal Independence’s cruel breed ban.

 Thank you for speaking up for the dogs and families of Independence!